JizhiziLi/GFM/demo/README.md

 # More Results Demo

-We illustrate more results of our trained model on AM-2k dataset as follows.
+We present more results of our trained model on AM-2k dataset as follows.

 <img src="src/sample8.jpg" width="50%"><img src="src/sample8.png" width="50%">